mohmadashik/mohmadashik/README.md

 - 🌱 I’m also interested in **Datascience, Analytics and ML**

-- 👨‍💻 All of my projects are available at [https://github.com/mohmadashik](https://github.com/mohmadashik)
+- 👨‍💻 All my projects are available at [https://github.com/mohmadashik](https://github.com/mohmadashik)

 - 💬 Ask me about **python,backend and database**